thangngoc89/blog/content/reasonml-toolchain/index.md

 ![Bucklescript vs js_of_ocaml](./bsb-vs-jsoo.png)

 Bucklescript operates at higher level in the compiler tool chain than JSOO.
 This means JSOO could use advanced tools to do whole program tree-shaking (I forgot the name).
-Bucklescript on the other hand, outputing hints that JS bundlers could use for tree-shaking.
+Bucklescript on the other hand, outputting hints that JS bundlers could use for tree-shaking.
 This isn't ideal but it's already an incredible work by Bucklescript team.
 Thank you!

 Side note: [Bucklescript's Lead developer Hongbo Zhang have shared the ideas of Bucklescript before making it](https://github.com/ocsigen/js_of_ocaml/issues/338).
 So I can say that no wheels were invented in the process of making Bucklescript.